 This one is not a cheap proposition but it is definitely one of the fastest RTF drones you would find on the market.

 Vortex 250 Pro:

-ImmersionRC bring to you a superb machine that will keep in you good stead for winning 250 class events.
+ImmersionRC brings to you a superb machine that will keep in you good stead for winning 250 class events.
 It is easy to repair and maintain and will last a generation if handled properly.

 Keep in mind that there are plenty of Ready to Fly quadcopters available on the market that can be put together by the retailers from kits.
 They are not quintessentially bad but it does mean that you will have to bank on the retailers to know what they are doing.